lillianhugheswyatt/lillianhugheswyatt.github.io/research.md

 layout: page
 title: Research
 ---
-# Materials for quantum technology
-My research combines materials growth, surface engineering, nanofabrication, and qubit characterization to develop low-noise and highly coherent platforms for applications in quantum science.
+My research integrates materials synthesis, characterization, and fabrication with quantum measurements to investigate how atomic-scale structure and interfaces govern quantum interactions and coherence.

-### Synthesis of novel defect systems in diamond
-Group IV defects - doping instead of implantation Fermi level engineering during diamond growth

-### Atomic layer processing for uniform ultrathin films
+## Engineering quantum defects in diamond

+## Atomic-scale processing of materials and interfaces
-Atomic layer deposition (ALD) and atomic layer etching (ALE) supercycles to create uniform insulating barriers in superconducting electronic devices.
+Atomic layer deposition (ALD) and atomic layer etching (ALE)
-Surface encapsulation/passivation, Fermi level modification for engineering low-noise and quantum-coherence surfaces and interfaces.

-### New materials platforms for superconducting electronic devices
-Coming soon.
+## Emerging superconductors for quantum technologies